spring-guides/gs-rest-service/README.md

 Make the application executable
 -------------------------------

 Although it is possible to package this service as a traditional _web application archive_ or [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a _standalone application_.
 You package everything in a single, executable JAR file, driven by a good old Java `main()` method.
-And along the way, you use Spring support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.
+And along the way, you use Spring's support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.

 ### Create a main class